mrpappas/lab-rat/Organization/People/David Cowan.md

 **Professional Background**:
 David Cowan is a partner at [[Bessemer Venture Partners]], where he has led early-stage investments resulting in over 30 IPOs.
 His notable investments include LinkedIn, Twitch, LifeLock, and Rocket Lab.
 **Involvement with Rocket Lab**:
-In March 2015, Cowan led Bessemer's [[2015 Series B Funding]] investment in Rocket Lab, joining the company's [[🏛️ Board of Directors]].
+In March 2015, Cowan led Bessemer's [[2015 Series B Funding]] investment in Rocket Lab, joining the company's [[Board of Directors]].
 He played a pivotal role in guiding Rocket Lab from a startup to a NASDAQ-listed leader in the aerospace industry.
 Cowan completed his tenure on Rocket Lab's Board in March 2023.
 **Additional Contributions**:
 Beyond his venture capital endeavors, Cowan co-founded VeriSign, serving as its initial Chairman and CFO.
 He also co-founded Good Technology and Defense.net, contributing significantly to the cybersecurity sector.
 **Recognition**: